Home Blog Data Transfer Impact Assessment: Requirements for International Data Transfers

 Enforcement capability assessment evaluates whether data protection authorities have sufficient resources, independence, and legal powers to protect data subjects’ rights.

 Redress mechanism analysis examines available options for data subjects to challenge unlawful processing or government access.
-Effective redress requires accessible procedures, independent decision-makers, and enforceable remedies.
+Effective redress requires accessible procedures, independent decision-makers, enforceable remedies, and the availability of effective legal remedies to ensure individuals can address potential violations or concerns.

 The assessment should consider cumulative risks rather than evaluating factors in isolation.
-A country might have adequate privacy laws but problematic government access powers that undermine overall protection levels.
+A country might have adequate privacy laws but problematic government access powers that undermine overall protection levels, as illustrated by enforcement cases like TikTok’s GDPR fine for transfers to China.
+The goal of this risk assessment is to ensure the same level of data protection as within the EEA, to protect personal data, and to safeguard personal data during international transfers.

 Supplementary measures for data protection

-When DTIAs identify significant risks, organizations must implement additional safeguards beyond basic transfer mechanisms.
+When DTIAs identify significant risks, organizations must implement additional safeguards beyond basic transfer mechanisms to mitigate risks.
 These measures fall into three categories: technical, contractual, and organizational.

-Technical measures provide the strongest protection by making data inaccessible or unusable even if unlawfully accessed:
+Technical measures provide the strongest protection by making data inaccessible or unusable even if unlawfully accessed.
+Supplemental technical measures are evaluated and implemented to mitigate risks associated with cross-border data transfers, ensuring compliance with data protection requirements and enhancing data security:

 • End-to-end encryption with EU-controlled keys